Shawsheen River Restoration

 The Shawsheen River flows 25 miles through Northeastern Massachusetts, from its headwaters in historic Concord and Lexington to the city of Lawrence, where it enters the Merrimack River.
 Along its course it flows through wetlands and forests, past farms and subdivisions, through historic mill villages and bustling downtowns.
 The Shawsheen Watershed or drainage basin is nearly 80 square miles in area in 12 Massachusetts cities and towns.
 The watershed is home to about 250,000 people, including the airmen and women of Hanscom Air Force Base.

 The Shawsheen River is an exceptional environmental resource, providing habitat for hundreds of species of fish and wildlife and offering a variety of recreational opportunities--fishing, canoeing, kayaking, wildlife photography.
-It's a community asset as well--once the centerpiece of a landmark planned community, Shawsheen Village, and today the focus of the Shawsheen Renaissance Project, a local initiative to improve downtown Andover.
+It's a community asset as well--once the centerpiece of a historic planned community, Shawsheen Village, and today the focus of a local initiative to improve downtown Andover.

 Like most Northeastern rivers, the Shawsheen was dammed for water power during the 19th century.
 Today, there are three dams on the Shawsheen, all in Andover.
 In downstream order, they're Ballardvale Dam, Marland Place Dam (also known as Stevens Street Dam), and Balmoral Dam.
 Ballardvale and Marland are 19th century mill dams, each about eight feet high.
 Balmoral was built for ornamental purposes in the 1920's.